TICHOJEBEC-SK/cs2-banlist/README.md

 - Player reporting feature.
 The request is automatically sent via Discord webhook as an embedded message.
 Reports are stored in the database based on the IP address.
 The option to submit a report is limited to once every 5 minutes.

 **Admin system**
-- Admin interface based on roles.
-Ability to edit web admins, server admins, and assign permissions based on roles.
-Option to add bans and remove bans.
+- Possibility to create and delete server admins.
+Option to add or remove bans.
-- Profile editing capabilities, including password and username changes based on permissions.

 ## 🛠️ Installation Steps